Needium66/Cybersecurity/README.md

 Update machine, tools:
 apt update && apt upgrade- to update your machine (this takes time) apt install git -y - to install git without prompting for yes. how to install tools

+#projects implemented
+1)worked on some unsupported log4j- we have versions 1.14- support for it was ended in 2015 our scanning tool- tenable discovered this vulnerabilities and i was tasked with ensuring that all the machines that still have it had the security vulnearibilities mitigated on them through upgrades or through some other means for the linux servers i moved the log4j on the machines where it was not been used anymore to backup to stop it from being executable or runnable i used tenable to locate where it is on the machine cd to that folder through the path mv the log4j from the current directory to a bak file checked it on tenable later to see if it is still a threat for the windows server logged into the machine went to the directory it was located make a copy of it zip it and leave it for some days delete it after for the upgrade of log4j in the linux servers. because it is on a vmware machines i cloned one of the machines and make it to be in a cluster with others i followed the steps for an upgrade and observed for some days then go ahead to do it on the real prod machines. requires java 8 and log4j 2.7 and above to be installed or upgraded.
+2)worked on finding resources that are still using tls 1.0 and 1.1 in aws turned it in to the developers to make code changes that will enable the apps to be using only 1.2 3)sign-in and audit log forwarding in splunk
+4)all the business dns we are using
+5)encryption of all ebs, s3 resources, databases etc, using trusted advisor to find out the non compliant resources
+6) node js upgrade in lambda
+7) net upgrade in lambda
+8) python upgrade in lambda
+9)set up  a log forwarder from aws into splunk: aws config, lambda, event bridge, cloudwatch, s3 and sns 10)customer kms key for rds
+11)ec2 key pairs
+12) rds db subnet
+13)phishing test through bit defender
+14)cybereason scanning for malware and other threats
+15) tenable nessus scanning for malware and other threats.